Course Code: cp3

 Have you ever wanted to create a self-paced presentation to show students at a computer station?
 In this lesson, you'll create an interactive slide show that allows your students to explore information at their own pace.
 You'll also learn how to design a home slide with hyperlinks to as many individual slides as you need.

 In this final lesson, you will learn how to add notes to a PowerPoint presentation.
 You will also create handouts to go with your slide show.
 You will practice using the Rehearse Timings and Record Slide Show options to set up a show to automatically advance.
 Then you will see how PowerPoint’s Package Presentation for CD feature allows you to take your slide show wherever you want.
 You will also learn how to email a presentation, create a video of your slide show, discover how to upload a slide show to a Web server, and present a slide show online in real time.
 Get ready to share your presentations just about anywhere!

-Tracy Loffer holds a Master's degree in Education in Curriculum and Instruction.
-She has been involved in education for twenty years, as a music educator and technology trainer of students and teachers.
-She has also worked in the private sector as a trainer of domestic and international technology franchisees as well as a writer and developmental editor of educational technology materials using Office and Publisher.
+Tracy Loffer holds a master's degree in Education in Curriculum and Instruction.
+She has been involved in education for twenty years, as a music educator and technology trainer.
+She has also worked in the private sector as a trainer of domestic and international technology franchisees as well as a writer and developmental editor of educational technology materials.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.